Kuadrant/kuadrant-operator/doc/user-guides/simple-rl-for-app-developers.md

 > **Note**: If the command above fails to hit the Toy Store API on your environment, try forwarding requests to the service and accessing over localhost:
 >
 > ```sh
-> kubectl port-forward -n istio-system service/istio-ingressgateway-istio 9080:80 >/dev/null 2>&1 &
+> kubectl port-forward -n gateway-system service/kuadrant-ingressgateway-istio 9080:80 >/dev/null 2>&1 &
 > export GATEWAY_URL=localhost:9080
 > ```
 > ```sh